Starting Year Three

 Our transition programme throughout May, June and July offers the following;

-- Year Three Welcome Evening for parents
+- Year Three Welcome Sessions for parents and children

 - Informal learning walks for parents and children